writethedocs/www/docs/conf/na/2015/schedule.md

 of events so that people can join together, collaborate, and learn from each other.

-This year, we have events planned all day on Sunday, the day before the conference, and our annual hike will take place on Saturday afternoon.
-Our Sunday events include our [Writing Day][writing-day] documentation sprints during the day, and our conference reception in the evening.

-The main conference event will be held May 18-19th, during the day.
-We will be holding unconference sessions after lunch both days of the events, downstairs from the main stage, in Lola's Room.

 ## Saturday, May 16th

 The only event scheduled on Saturday is the [annual hike to Pittock Mansion][hike].
-If you get into town early, join us on the hike or take the chance to explore Portland in all of its glory.
+If you get into town early, join us on the hike and take the chance to explore Portland in all of its glory.

 <table class="schedule">